 Feet are very complex and if you don’t take care of them while running, you will find more problems occurring in them, your knees, and even hips.
 It is all connected and you have to protect your foot in order to avoid any further aches and problems.
 Running is a high-impact sport and puts plenty of stress on your feet, ankles, and knees, and wearing proper shoes will help you run easily and reduce any risks of injury and pain.

 Your job is to find the right shoes that will provide proper support for your toes, heel, and arch.
 Also, the sole should be comfortable and thick enough to provide amortization during running.
 Not only will running become even more fun, but you will manage to save your knees from stress, provide comfort for your feet and avoid and prevent any ankle pain and injuries.

 Don’t Skip the Strength Training

 Strength training is good for your entire body.
-Proper strength exercises will make your muscles more strong and flexible which is an important part of preventing any pain and injuries.
+Proper strength exercises will make your muscles more strong and more flexible which is an essential part of preventing any pain and injuries.
 If your lower-body muscles are weak, you should try to make them stronger.
 You can perform plenty of different exercises, such as lunges and squats and you will manage to make your thighs and knees stronger and more balanced.
 Also, don’t forget to work on your core and stability, because those will keep your knees and hips protected while running and even help with performance.

 Knees are delicate.
 No joint in your body will give in eventually if you’re putting too much stress on it every day.
-So, make sure your running technique is right, invest in proper shoes and take it easy.
+So, make sure your running technique is right, invest in proper shoes, and take it easy.
 You will be able to run faster and longer if you gradually increase the intensity.

 If you are looking for help with your knee pain or would simply like to improve your running posture please don’t hesitate to reach out to your local physical therapist.
 Many clinics have running programs that are designed specifically to help keep people on the pavement pain-free!